Find Affordable College Courses

 San Francisco, CA

-The average tuition and fees for an in-state undergraduate at SFSU are $7,304 a year.
+In-state tuition fees for undergraduate students at SFSU are $7,304 per year.
 The average amount in student loans that conservation majors at SFSU take out while working on their Bachelor's Degree is $17,886.

 Read More…